Francesca Albanese: Career

-United Nations Special Rapporteur on the occupied Palestinian territories
+UN Special Rapporteur on the occupied Palestinian territories

-Albanese was the second Italian (after Giorgio Giacomelli) and the first woman to be appointed as the UN Special Rapporteur on the occupied Palestinian territories.
+On 1 May 2022 Albanese was appointed UN Special Rapporteur on the occupied Palestinian territories for a three-year term.
+Albanese is the second Italian (after Giorgio Giacomelli) and the first woman to be appointed as the UN Special Rapporteur on the occupied Palestinian territories.
 Her appointment generated some controversy due to comments she made criticising the US and Europe during the 2014 Gaza War.
-Albanese said the United States was "subjugated by the Jewish lobby" and Europe by a "sense of guilt about the Holocaust", and that both "condemn the oppressed – the Palestinians" in the conflict.
-The Israeli Ministry of Foreign Affairs and Michele Taylor, the American ambassador to the Human Rights Council, suggested the comments were antisemitic.
+Albanese said the United States was "subjugated by the Jewish lobby", which she later said she regretted, and Europe by a "sense of guilt about the Holocaust", and that both "condemn the oppressed – the Palestinians" in the conflict.
+The Israeli Ministry of Foreign Affairs and Michele Taylor, the US ambassador to the UN Human Rights Council, suggested the comments were antisemitic.
 Albanese said that she had never been antisemitic and that her criticism of Israel is related to its occupation of Palestinian territories.

-On 18 October 2022 Albanese recommended in her first report that UN member states develop "a plan to end the Israeli settler-colonial occupation and apartheid regime".
+On 18 October 2022, Albanese recommended in her first report that UN member states develop "a plan to end the Israeli settler-colonial occupation and apartheid regime".
 The report concluded: "The violations described in the present report expose the nature of the Israeli occupation, that of an intentionally acquisitive, segregationist and repressive regime designed to prevent the realization of the Palestinian people's right to self-determination."

-In July 2023 during the 30th Meeting of the 53rd Regular Session of the UN Human Rights Council, Albanese presented a report accusing Israel of turning the West Bank into an "open-air prison".
+During the 30th Meeting of the 53rd Regular Session of the UN Human Rights Council in July 2023, Albanese presented a report accusing Israel of turning the West Bank into an "open-air prison".
 The report said that since 1967, more than 800,000 Palestinians, including children as young as 12, had been arrested and detained by Israeli authorities.
-Briefing journalists, Albanese said "There is no other way to define the regime that Israel has imposed on the Palestinians – which is apartheid by default – other than an open-air prison."
+Briefing journalists, Albanese said: "There is no other way to define the regime that Israel has imposed on the Palestinians – which is apartheid by default – other than an open-air prison."
 Israel was not present for the presentation but rejected the findings.

-In August 2024 she was one of many UN Special Rapporteurs who signed an open letter to the "International community" on the third anniversary of the Taliban taking change in Afghanistan.
+In August 2024, Albanese was one of many UN Special Rapporteurs who signed an open letter to the "International community" on the third anniversary of the Taliban taking change in Afghanistan.
 They were concerned that the regime's human-rights abuses particularly against women and girls may become accepted.
 They encouraged the International Criminal Court (ICC) to take urgent action against those responsible.

+Albanese was confirmed in the position for another three years in April 2025.

+In September 2026, Albanese stated that the Western world should stop sending weapons to Ukraine during the Russo-Ukrainian War and seek a political solution.
+She accused both NATO and the United States of prolonging the conflict, and stated that Russia's invasion of Ukraine was unlawful.
+When asked how she believed the war should end, Albanese said she did not have a solution because she was not an expert.